makenew/python-app/README.rst

 Docker container
 ~~~~~~~~~~~~~~~~

-The service is distributed as a Docker container on Docker Hub.
+The service is distributed as a Docker container on GitHub Container Registry.
 To run locally, add configuration to `config/local.json`,
 then pull and run the image with